-In recent shocking litigation, there have been dozens of violated women are banding together to file a class-action suit against California hospitals recording their videos without their knowledge nor consent.
-The currently suit still pending from 2016, includes over 1,500 women who were filmed while getting surgery, getting physicals and even changing.
+In recent shocking litigation, there have been dozens of violated women banding together to file a class-action suit against California hospitals recording their videos without their knowledge or consent.
+The current suit still pending from 2016, includes over 1,500 women who were filmed while getting surgery, getting physicals and even changing.
 The victims were videotaped changing and in delivery rooms without their consent.
 Whether it is a hospital or a private doctor’s office, this cannot be done without every patient’s consent.

 However, the facts remain, hundreds of women have filed a class-action lawsuit against hospitals and health centers in California due to the non-consensual videotaping of their surgeries, or themselves in discreet times.
-Other than that, the destructive of the videos is still unknown, how were the deleted, and if they even were.
+Other than that, the destruction of the videos is still unknown, how they were deleted, and if they even were.

 Our firm has had similar litigation in New York and Sherri Plotkin, Esq., can confidentially discuss with you what rights you have.
 If you or someone you know believe you may have a case, contact her at Rheingold, Giuffra, Ruffo & Plotkin LLP; (212) 684-1880.